latextemplates/LNCS/README.md

 - [microtypographic extensions](https://www.ctan.org/pkg/microtype) for a better look of the paper.
 - Modern packages such as [microtype], [cleveref], [csquotes], [hyperref], [hypcap], [upquote], [natbib], [booktabs].
 - (Optional) LaTeX compilation using the modern lualatex compiler.
+- [latexmk] for easy compilation of the LaTeX document.
 - Ready-to-go configuration for [latexindent].
 - Proper hyphenation and microtype for English texts.